 Skip to content

-This little book contains a series of projects based on egos-2000.
-The mission is to help students gain experience and confidence in creating their own operating system or similar computer systems in their future career.
+This little book contains a series of course projects based on egos-2000.
+The goal is to help students gain experience and confidence in creating their own operating system or similar computer systems in their future career.

 Core projects

-There are 6 core projects covering most of the OS concepts for an undergraduate-level OS course (e.g., Cornell CS4411).
-The projects introduce the architectural support for OS one-by-one, which Cornell students found very helpful.
-For example, students would implement a preemptive scheduler without any knowledge of privilege levels.
+There are 6 core projects covering the key OS concepts for an undergraduate-level OS course such as Cornell CS4411.
+The projects introduce the architectural support for OS one-by-one which students have found very helpful.
+For example, students will play with timer and scheduler without any knowledge of privilege modes or page tables.

 OS conceptsArchitectural support